ACANETS/eece-6540-labs/Labs/lab2/README.md

+# ATTENTION

+For Spring 2022, Lab 2 has been updated.
+Please refer to the Lab 2 assignment posted on Blackboard.
+You should understand the "MapReduce" example in the "Exercises" folder and use similar methods.

+[//]:# (

 # `matrix_multi` Sample

 We use matrix multiplication example to show how to design data parallel programs in OpenCL.
 Using it, we demonstrate how "thinking-in-parallel" helps take advantage of the parallelism in a task and implement it in OpenCL.